 Once you create the content, you need to promote it.
 It’s one thing to promote it on social media, but using proper SEO strategies can boost your content marketing.

-So, it’s put in front of a broader audience and generate more potential leads.
+So, it’s put in front of a broader audience and generates more potential leads.

 How can you combine the two?

 While social media is a powerful tool, brands can use it to promote their content.
 SEO provides a more targeted approach that can attract your specific audience.

 Search engines are users’ number one source for accessing immediate information in a time of need.